-- (1) The information as to the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the nominees, not being within the knowledge of the Corporation, has been provided to the Corporation by the nominees. - (2) Member of the audit committee, of which Jennie Moushos is the Chair. - (3) Member of the compensation and corporate governance committee, of which Dr. Jivraj Kabir is the Chair. - (4) Includes 219,208 Common Shares held by Mr. Tannas's spouse. - (5) 345,500 of these Common Shares are owned by Dr. Jivraj's spouse, however, Dr. Jivraj has control or direction over them.
+- (1) The information as to the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the nominees, not being within the knowledge of the Corporation, has been provided to the Corporation by the nominees. - (2) Member of the audit committee. - (3) Member of the compensation and corporate governance committee, of which Dr. Jivraj Kabir is the Chair. - (4) Includes 94,208 Common Shares held by Mr. Tannas's spouse. - (5) Owned through SM2 Capital Partners, of which Mr. Ali acts as Chief Executive Officer, and is a director and shareholder. - (6) Owned through Indemnity National Insurance Company, of which Mr. Cihra acts as Chief Investment Officer. - (7) 345,500 of these Common Shares are owned by Dr. Jivraj's spouse, however, Dr. Jivraj has control or direction over them.